 Hair Loss During A Pandemic

 Now, before we get into it, we should remind you that hair loss is actually normal.
 In fact, we shed about 50 to 100 strands of hair each day.
 Hair loss becomes a concern when you start to lose more than this, especially if your locks start coming out in clumps.
-If this happens, then you certainly have something to worry about.
+If this happens, then you certainly have something to worry about, and you need to start taking your hair care seriously.

 Stress and hair loss